 GlobeMed at DU partners with BSDA in Kampong Cham, Cambodia, to support the health and human rights of people living with HIV/AIDS.

 Who We Are // GlobeMed at University of Denver

 Our Partner // Buddhism for Social Development Action (BSDA) in Kampong Cham, Cambodia

-Buddhism for Social Development Action was founded in 2005 by seven Buddhist Monks who were frustrated that the local monks were preaching altruism in theory but did not employ it.
-The organization was formed in an attempt to find paths of peace and friendships between various groups in the aftermath of the Khmer Rouge and genocide.
-Although led mainly by Buddhist monks, BSDA maintains religious neutrality and aims to improve communication between the various religious groups in Cambodia.
-The organization has a wide variety of projects ranging from agriculture and livelihood improvement to improving basic education.
-In the last two years since its founding in 2011, GlobeMed at DU was able to raise $7,825 for one of BSDA's projects.
+Buddhism for Social Development Action (BSDA) was founded in 2005 by seven Buddhist Monks who were frustrated that the local monks were preaching altruism in theory but did not practice it.
+They started BSDA in an attempt to find paths of peace and friendships in the aftermath of the Khmer Rouge and genocide.
+Although led mainly by Buddhist monks, BSDA maintains religious neutrality and aims to improve communication among the religious groups in Cambodia.